 Most destinations can be reached via U.S. Highway 101, which circumnavigates the Olympic Peninsula, but it’s important to plan ahead so you can maximize your time exploring within the park and minimize driving time.
 Here’s an overview of the mileage between popular sites within Olympic National Park.

 Renting a car will give you the most flexibility, as the majority of these glamping properties require a drive to and from Olympic National Park.
-We have found some great deals for car rentals on Discover Cars, which searches for and compares the prices of dozens of rental companies in one place.
+We have found some great deals for car rentals on Kayak, which searches for and compares the prices of dozens of rental companies in one place.
 During our last visit, we rented a luxury SUV for under $400 for the week.

 If you have extra time on the Olympic Peninsula before or after exploring Olympic National Park, we highly recommend checking out the Victorian Seaport of Port Townsend on the northern tip of the Olympic Peninsula.

 What Exactly is Glamping?